Cotters/SpaceXApp/README.md

 ## Features
 * Show mission patch image, name, date, status, and rocket details.
 * Sort launches by date in ascending or descending order.
-* Filter launches to show only launches that have failed or succeeeded
+* Filter launches to show only launches that have failed or succeeeded.
 * Filter launches by year.
 * Open web links (Wikipedia/press/YouTube) and open when tapped.
 * All fetched data is stored locally.